syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

         {
             this.AssistItems.Add(new AssistItem()
             {
+               // Adding a user request as a text item.
                Text = "Hey AI, can you tell me what MAUI is?
 Could you provide a link to learn more about .NET MAUI?", IsRequested = true;